East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- East Carolina's games this season have gone over 55.5 points three of eight times.
+- East Carolina's games this season have gone over 54.5 points four of eight times.

 East Carolina Stats and Trends

-- East Carolina's games this year have hit the over on two of eight set point totals (25%).
+- East Carolina's games this year have hit the over two times in eight opportunities (25%).

-- East Carolina is 2-0 against the spread and 2-0 overall in games when it records more than 35.8 points.
+- East Carolina is 2-0 against the spread and 2-0 overall in games when it scores more than 35.8 points.

-- In games that East Carolina totals more than 382.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- East Carolina is 3-1 against the spread and 4-0 overall when the team picks up over 382.8 yards.

-- This year, the Pirates have turned the ball over 16 times, seven more than the Owls' takeaways (9).
+- The Pirates have turned the ball over seven more times (16 total) than the Owls have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.